Goolwa Barrages: History

 From the 1900s, with the advent of large irrigation schemes, landowners along the lower reaches of the river strongly urged for the construction of barrages, primarily to keep the water fresh in the lower reaches of the River Murray, as well as Lake Albert and Lake Alexandrina.

 In 1931, the Murray-Darling Basin Commission authorised the construction of five barrages.
 Work commenced in 1935 and was completed in 1940.
-South Australia's Engineering and Water Supply Department undertook the project, with costs shared equally by the governments of South Australia, Victoria, New South Wales and the Commonwealth of Australia.
+South Australia's Engineering and Water Supply Department undertook the project, with costs shared equally by the governments of South Australia, Victoria, New South Wales and the Australian government.

+Marine passage

+In 2001, the Murray-Darling Basin Commission initiated a program to improve the movement of fish along 2000 km of the River Murray, from the mouth to the Hume Dam.
+Five fishways were constructed in the Goolwa Barrages in 2002 to allow fish to migrate between saline and freshwater environments.
+A rock ramp fishway and two vertical slot fishways were constructed at the Tauwitchere Barrage and vertical slot fishways were built at the Goolwa Barrage and Hunters Creek.
+The fishways also allow freshwater species that inadvertently get washed into the estuary to return to the freshwaters of the lakes.